 Sophie and Georgina alongside other colleagues at the Homerton, who were also supporting women through their services who were having children removed, started discussions about the need to do something differently to break the destructive cycle that resulted in deep trauma to the women and their children.

 Sophie started to track and follow a number of these women’s progress over the years, and brought this to the attention of the local authority, campaigning successfully for action to be taken to understand this issue of repeat removals further.

-In 2011, an in-depth feasibility study was undertaken by Sophie Humphreys, our co-founder, Georgina Perry and Lucy Vanes that identified and researched the prevalence of this issue of ‘repeat removals’ in Hackney, alongside developing a business case for a pilot to test an initiative to break this destructive cycle.
+In 2011, an in-depth feasibility study was undertaken by Sophie, Georgina, and Lucy Vanes that identified and researched the prevalence of this issue of ‘repeat removals’ in Hackney, alongside developing a business case for a pilot to test an initiative to break this destructive cycle.

 The feasibility study identified 49 individual women in Hackney who had already experienced the removal of 205 of their children and remained in circumstances that suggested this pattern was likely to continue.
 The study also identified a high prevalence of complex and co-existing risk factors for removal of children including domestic abuse (71%), drug and alcohol dependency (98%), homelessness (51%), experience of growing up in care (49%) and criminal justice involvement (35%).

 Although the women were well known across support services in the borough, very little work had taken place, locally or nationally, to focus on the complex nature of this destructive pattern, or to understand the cyclical impact of early life trauma on repeat removals of children into care.